CrowdStrike/ember-toucan-core/docs/components/textarea/index.md

 ## onChange

-To tie into the input event, provide `@onChange`. `@onChange` will return two arguments, the first being the value, while the second being the raw event.
+To tie into the input event, provide `@onChange`. `@onChange` will return two arguments:

+1. the value from the target
+2. the raw event object

 ```hbs
 <Form::Controls::Textarea